SeenYang/ProductConsolidater_Siyin_Yang/readme.md

 5. unit tests. (/) 2021-02-14
 6. (optional) Upgrade it to handle as much as companies instead of two. (/) 2021-02-14

-Total approx spent 6 hours.
+Total approx. spent 6 hours.